Microservices Best Practices For Leaders and Coders

 5. Frequent upgrades:

 Microservices enable autonomous deployment if your project requires quick development cycles and frequent upgrades.
-When you have to make adjustments fast to meet client requests or stay one step ahead of the competition, this agility is especially crucial.
+This agility is especially crucial when you have to make adjustments quickly to meet client requests or stay one step ahead of the competition.

 6. Independently Deploy New Functionality: